longtanle/FeDEQ/README.md

-# Federated Deep Equilibrium Learning: A Compact Shared Representation for Personalization
+# Federated Deep Equilibrium Learning: A Compact Shared Representation for Edge Personalization
-This repository implements all experiments for the paper **Federated Deep Equilibrium Learning: A Compact Shared Representation for Personalization**.
+This repository implements all experiments for the paper **Federated Deep Equilibrium Learning: A Compact Shared Representation for Edge Personalization**.

 Authors: